CAE Credit Hours FAQs

 My organization offers education on association management topics.
 How can we offer CAE credit for our eligible programs?

 If your organization would like to promote and advertise your qualifying programs as eligible for CAE credit, your organization must become a CAE Approved Provider.
-A CAE Approved Provider is an organization which has formally registered with the CAE program and has committed to providing education that meets the CAE Commission’s standards for helping individuals earn or maintain the Certified Association Executive credential.
+A CAE Approved Provider is an organization which has formally registered with the CAE Program and has committed to providing education that meets the CAE Commission’s standards for helping individuals earn or maintain the Certified Association Executive credential.
 CAE Approved Providers have received guidance on such standards, and pledged to properly represent course eligibility for CAE credit.

-What is the criteria for qualifying education?
+What is the criteria for qualifying education offered by Approved Providers?